jjla26/superchat-frontend-challenge/README.md

 ### Do you want to experiment with this project?

 ###### Clone this repository using: git clone https://github.com/jjla26/superchat-frontend-challenge.git.
-After cloning the repository run: `npm install` or `yarn add` to install all the dependencies and is ready to be used running: `npm run dev` or `yarn dev`.
+After cloning the repository run: `npm install` or `yarn add` to install all the dependencies.
+Now it is ready to be used.
+Run: `npm run dev` or `yarn dev` to start the local server.

 ###### The project is using firebase to store the repository links and data.
 Therefore, to make it work you will have to create a firebase project and initialize a firestore database.